 As we can see – and the reader guess, the other segment of IBM is in declining mode.
 BM can’t blame a declining market for its shrinking sales.
 It is ironic since according to Statista, the global CAPEX for Information Technology rises from 3.4 trillion in 2010 to $3.7 trillion in 2020.
-IBM miss this opportunity, a little bit disappointing for the veteran with 100 years experience in the digital market – there is something very wrong.
+IBM missed this opportunity, a little bit disappointing for the veteran with 100 years of experience in the digital market – there is something very wrong.

-IBM has 350,000 employee who works globally, but the domestic portion has been declining – The Blue Machine “outsource” its services in the cheaper workforce from India and Eastern Europe.
+IBM has 350,000 employee who works globally, but the domestic portion has been declining – The Blue Machine “outsource” its services to the cheaper workforce from India and Eastern Europe.
 This is one of the companies that makes Donald Trump bring a “Make America Great Again” slogan.

 The company has fired more than 10,000 employees as Alan Wild, Former IBM Vice President of Human Resources said – and it has done just in the last several years.
-Digging into detail, since 2013, IBM has fired more than 20,000 staff with the age of more than 40 – management said that it is part of company strategy in order get a better picture for millennials.
+Digging into detail, since 2013, IBM has fired more than 20,000 staff the age of more than 40 – management said that it is part of the company strategy in order to get a better picture for millennials.
 For us, it is an effort to get cheaper manpower and to get a better-earning picture in the eye of shareholders.

 To pour salt on the wound, the job cut also affect Watson’s division,

 Named after IBM founder – Thomas J. Watson – Watson is an IBM machine that mimics human intelligence at a much better scale and speed.
-Watson is a combination of AI, machine learning, human language, human interaction, reasoning.
+Watson is a combination of AI, machine learning, human language, human interaction, and reasoning.
 Think about this, In 2016, IBM signed a contract with the law firm BakerHostetler to extract billion text documents.
 Watson’s human language ability help the lawyer to get specific information regarding the bankruptcy-related document.